Professional projects at Dinaf Traffic Control

 Rampack reader

-GSM modems
+GSM cellular modems

-Also known as cellular data modem.
 In order to remotely access traffic counter data, a cellular modem can be installed.
 Powered by a 6 Volts, 10-20 Watts solar panel and two or three 6 Volts / 12 Ah lead acid batteries, it can be left unattended virtually forever.
 A software package, specifically developed for Dinaf, can be instructed to call a list of counter sites, retreive all data and start a new count.
 Sites may be equipped with a standard V22 line modem (for plain old telephone service) or a GSM.
 Different script files allow different site setups to be read out.

 Communication speed is fixed at 4800 baud.
 The microcontroller in the counter system can't reliably send data at 9600 baud.
 A flashing LED indicates registration status and call-in-progress.
 A nasty problem arose with these modems in the field.
 After being registered to the network for some time, some modules (especially the ones in crowded areas) failed to stay registered.
 Sometimes this manifested itself after as long as a month, but eventually it would be thrown off the network every time.
 I designed an external add-on box containing a microcontroller to force the modems to stay registered.
-This setup worked beautifully for many years, but the cellular engine became obsolete and was having trouble with high supply voltages, so the natural successor was, of course, the GSM-4:
+This setup worked beautifully for many years, but the cellular engine became obsolete and was having trouble with high supply voltages, so the natural successor was, of course, the GSM-4, introduced in April, 2009:

-I redid the existing design to fit a newer cellular engine and joined the external add-on box onto the modem circuit board, along with a powerful voltage regulator.
+I redid the existing design to fit a newer cellular engine and joined the external add-on module onto the modem circuit board, along with a powerful voltage regulator.
 The modem is now completely plug-and-play, and doesn't require any setup or adjustment, and is forced to stay registered to the network.
 It monitors its own power supply voltage and reception strength, and keeps a log of that, which can be accessed remotely.
 The (now bicolor) LED indicates power status, registration status, reception and call-in-progress.
 The heart of the board consists of a Microchip PIC16F88, and the firmware is about 2,100 lines of assembler.
 Plans to let it send a text message when power supply is below a certain level are on the drawing board.
 And to top it all off, the GSM-4 requires only one third of the power of its predecessors, and consumes as little as 25 mW.

 Tube counter tester

 Being a speaker designer, I considered small loudspeakers to be a good method to generate air pulses.
 In the picture above you can see 4 Visaton FRS-5 loudspeakers connected to tube connectors.
 Two of the connectors in the picture have tubes on them.
 It simply puts 12 volts on the speaker for a very short period of time (0.01 seconds) and the speaker pops out an air pulse.
 One of the counter's air pressure sensors picks up the pulse as if it came from a tube over a road being depressed by a car tyre.
-When no tubes are attached, the air pulses can be clearly felt a few inches away from the connectors!
+When no tubes are attached, the air pulses can be clearly felt a few inches away from the connectors.

 Dinaf now employs three of these testers, and they're in use very regularly.